-- Make sure that your visa conditions permit you to work and to do the type of work and the hours of work you have agreed to do.
-If you are unsure, you should seek legal advice. - Ask for information about the job, including the position, duties, hours, and working conditions. - Be wary of positions that involve poor working conditions, for example: - being paid under the hourly minimum wage.
+Make sure that your visa conditions permit you to work and to do the type of work and the hours of work you have agreed to do.
+If you are unsure, you should seek advice from the Fair Work Ombudsman or a legal service.
+Ask for information about the job, including

+- Ask for information about the job, including the position, duties, hours, and working conditions. - Be wary of positions that involve poor working conditions, for example: - being paid under the hourly minimum wage.
 As of 1 July 2022, the National Minimum wage is \$21.38 per hour or \$812.60 per week.
 This increases each year. - being required to complete unpaid training to secure a job or not being paid during a trial / probation period - being threatened or discriminated at work - being asked to agree to the employer taking large amounts of money out of your pay redcross.org.au/workrighthub